Rinoahu/SwiftOrtho/README.md

         CO	A|a2	B|b2	1.41459539212
         ...

-    Column 1: orthology relationship, one of OT(ortholog), CO(co-ortholog) and IP(in-paralog).
+    Col 1: orthology relationship, one of OT(ortholog), CO(co-ortholog) and IP(in-paralog).
-    Column 2: identifier of gene in species A.
+    Col 2: identifier of gene in species A.
-    Column 3: identifier of gene in species B.
+    Col 3: identifier of gene in species B.
-    Column 4: weight of orthology relationship.
+    Col 4: weight of orthology relationship.